Accel Brain Code: From Proof of Concept to Prototype.¶

 Full documentation is available on https://code.accel-brain.com/Automatic-Summarization/ .
 This document contains information on functionally reusability, functional scalability and functional extensibility.

-The function of this library is building and modeling Restricted Boltzmann Machine(RBM) and Deep Boltzmann Machine(DBM).
+pydbm is building and modeling Restricted Boltzmann Machine(RBM) and Deep Boltzmann Machine(DBM).
 The models are functionally equivalent to stacked auto-encoder.
 The basic function is the same as dimensions reduction(or pre-training).
-And this library enables you to build many functional extensions from RBM and DBM such as Recurrent Temporal Restricted Boltzmann Machine(RTRBM), Recurrent Neural Network Restricted Boltzmann Machine(RNN-RBM), and Shape Boltzmann Machine(Shape-BM).
+And this library enables you to build many functional extensions from RBM and DBM such as Recurrent Temporal Restricted Boltzmann Machine(RTRBM), Recurrent Neural Network Restricted Boltzmann Machine(RNN-RBM), Long Short-Term Memory Recurrent Temporal Restricted Boltzmann Machine(LSTM-RTRBM), and Shape Boltzmann Machine(Shape-BM).

-As more usecases, RTRBM and RNN-RBM can learn dependency structures in temporal patterns such as music, natural sentences, and n-gram.
+As more usecases, RTRBM, RNN-RBM, and LSTM-RTRBM can learn dependency structures in temporal patterns such as music, natural sentences, and n-gram.
 RTRBM is a probabilistic time-series model which can be viewed as a temporal stack of RBMs, where each RBM has a contextual hidden state that is received from the previous RBM and is used to modulate its hidden units bias.
 The RTRBM can be understood as a sequence of conditional RBMs whose parameters are the output of a deterministic RNN, with the constraint that the hidden units must describe the conditional distributions.
 This constraint can be lifted by combining a full RNN with distinct hidden units.
-In terms of this possibility, RNN-RBM is structurally expanded model from RTRBM that allows more freedom to describe the temporal dependencies involved.
+In terms of this possibility, RNN-RBM and LSTM-RTRBM are structurally expanded model from RTRBM that allows more freedom to describe the temporal dependencies involved.

 Shape-BM for image segmentation, object detection, inpainting and graphics.¶